SwiftStudies/OysterKit/README.md

 Out of the box you can `Decode` and `Decodable` type using an OysterKit grammar (and if you think this is powerful, wait until you've had a look at [STLR](https://github.com/SwiftStudies/OysterKit/blob/master/Documentation/STLR.md) and auto-generated the Swift source code instead of doing all of the typing you are about to see!).

-First, let's declare some data structures for words and sentances.
+First, let's declare some data structures for words and sentences.

     struct Word : Decodable, CustomStringConvertible {
         let properNoun : String?